Andrew-h13/Andrew-h13/README.md

 - Building an Inventory app using React native typescript for the frontend and MySQL for the backend.
 - Implementing features to enhance user experience and streamline inventory management.

+### Current Project: Tamagotcha fitness app (React native typescript)

+- Building an Inventory app using React native typescript for the frontend and backend is currently unknown.
+- Implementing Tamagotcha like avatar that grows the more you stay healthy, also to incorprate basic fitness features.
+- Features includes: Step Counter, Workout Schedule, Workout Calender, Calorie counter/tracker, food scanner, and macro calculator.

+### Current Project: Portfolio Website (React typescript)

+- Creating Portfolio website using React/Next.js (currently on next.js) and Typescript and deployed on vercel.

 ## 📊 GitHub Stats

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=Andrew-h13&show_icons=true&count_private=true)